MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-phdaudio_transfer_complete_callback.md

 ## -parameters

-### -param Context
+### -param unnamedParam1

- This is the same  context value that was specified previously in the <a href="/windows-hardware/drivers/ddi/hdaudio/nc-hdaudio-ptransfer_codec_verbs">PTRANSFER_CODEC_VERBS</a> routine's callbackContext parameter.
+**Context** -  This is the same  context value that was specified previously in the <a href="/windows-hardware/drivers/ddi/hdaudio/nc-hdaudio-ptransfer_codec_verbs">PTRANSFER_CODEC_VERBS</a> routine's callbackContext parameter.

-### -param pHDAudioCodecTransfer
+### -param unnamedParam2

-A pointer to the codecTransfer array element that contains the codec command and the response that triggered the callback.
+**pHDAudioCodecTransfer** - A pointer to the codecTransfer array element that contains the codec command and the response that triggered the callback.

 ## -remarks